pharmaR/riskassessment/README.md

 As you might expect, certain deployment environments offer persistent storage and others do not.
 For example, shinyapps.io does not.
-That means that even our [demo app](https://rinpharma.shinyapps.io/risk_assessment) that’s hosted on shinyapps.io contains a a package database that can’t be permanently altered.
+That means that even our [demo app](https://rinpharma.shinyapps.io/riskassessment) that’s hosted on shinyapps.io contains a package database that can’t be permanently altered.
 That’s not advantageous since an organization needs to continually add new packages, publish comments, and make decisions about packages.
 Thus, we’d recommend exploring these deployment options (which